 I recently led a workshop called “Creative Movement for the Mind & Body” to help preschool teachers use music and movement to aid in development of young children.
 During this workshop, I taught the teachers how the art of movement allows a child to release energy, set their imagination on fire, and let their mind and body work together.
 I believe with all my heart that through voice, sight, touch and sound, dance becomes a universal language.
 This universal language can make anyone feel joyful, extraordinary and special — despite learning differences or other special needs.
 Every student needs their “time to shine,” especially those little superheroes whose bright spirit flutters into our lives and creates a lifetime of inspiration.

-PS: I am developing a 6- or 8-week session for students of various ages with individual learning differences and other special needs on Sunday afternoons at Burlington Dance Center, ages 4-8 from 5:00pm to 5:45pm, and ages 9-12 5:45pm to 6:30pm.
-Click here for Registration.
+PS: I am developing a 6- or 8-week session for students of various ages with individual learning differences and other special needs on Sunday afternoons at Burlington Dance Center, click here to see schedule and to register for A Time To Shine classes.